onlyquake/xonotic-wiki/Weapons.md

 - Ammo: Fuel (or nothing when [Grappling Hook mutator](Grappling Hook) is active)
 - Impulse: 14/242

+Hints and notes:
-The “hook” key (default: E) works as a shortcut for primary fire.
+-   The “hook” key (default: E) works as a shortcut for primary fire.
 In this case, this key selects the grappling hook and fires it.
+-   The grappling hook is *not* a hitscan beam!
+Depending on the distance, it may take a second or two for the hook to actually reach its destination, so use careful timing if using it for an escape!
+-   Conserve your charge (on-hand grappling hook only).
+It may take a while to regenerate, so don’t consume it all at once.

 Port-O-Launch
 -------------